-Foreign currency transactions are translated into the functional currency of the Company using the exchange rates effective at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are translated at year-end exchange rates.
+Transactions that are realized in a different functional currency of each consolidated entity are translated using the exchange rates effective at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currency are translated at year-end exchange rates.
 The differences that arise from the translation of foreign currency transactions are recognized in the income statement.

 b.
-Foreign currency translation
+Currency translation of entities